Shazaiib47/mortal-kombat-ms2/README.md

 - Fight Counter replaced for Flips for full immersion of the game and to keep track for a competitive edge to beat your previous record.

+- A Back button now implemented for users to return to home page to view instructions.
+This was added for ease of accessibility. *Added on 20/10/2020*

 ### Future Features to Implement.

 - A timer to track progress and for the user to have a competitive edge if they wish to beat their previous record.